ChronoKross/volunteer-backend/README.md

 ## 🚀 Getting Started

-**the frontend must also be running.
+**THIS IS BACKEND -the frontend MUST be running also.

 ### 1. Clone the repo